Rootcipher8112/SOC-Analyst-Environment-Project/README.md

    - After restarting Kibana, I confirmed the error was resolved.

 ## Recap
 I successfully installed and configured **Kibana**, connecting it to my Elasticsearch instance and ensuring secure communication.
 This completes the setup of the ELK Stack.
-Tomorrow, I wwell configure a Windows Server to act as the target machine in my SOC environment.
+Tomorrow, I will configure a Windows Server to act as the target machine in my SOC environment.

 # Day 5: Setting Up a Windows Server as a Target Machine

 ## Synopsis
-Today, I set up a **Windows Server** in the cloud, which wwell act as the target machine for the SOC environment.
+Today, I set up a **Windows Server** in the cloud, which will act as the target machine for the SOC environment.
 By the end of this session, I had a fully functional Windows Server with **Remote Desktop Protocol (RDP)** exposed to the internet, ready to start collecting login attempts and other data for analysis.

 ## Step-by-Step Process